 Step 4 – Fitting the hinges

-Using the marked position of the hinges, draw around the hinge with pencil and measure the thickness of the hinge metal plate.
-Hold sharp 25mm chisel at 45° at the marked hinge position, make series of stepped cuts recess into the door using the mallet.
+Using the marked position of the hinges, draw around the hinge with a pencil and measure the thickness of the hinge metal plate.
+Hold a sharp 25mm chisel at 45° at the marked hinge position, make series of stepped cuts recess into the door using the mallet.
 Ensure each cut is 5mm apart and only up to the depth of the hinged metal plate.

 Remove any extra wood from the recess and fit the hinges into position.
-Using hinge as a guide, drill down pilot holes in the doors for screws.
-Using screwdriver or drill, screw the hinges into the door and fully tighten.
+Using the hinge as a guide, drill down pilot holes in the doors for screws.
+Using a screwdriver or drill, screw the hinges into the door and fully tighten.

 Step 5 – Hanging the door on the frame

 Position the door at 90° to the frame and hold it with the help of the wedges under the door.
 Test by fixing one screw into the bottom hole of each hinge.
 Once bottom screws are fixed, check the door opens and closes smoothly without any sticking or resistance.
-If ok, fix remaining screws of the hinges into the frame through hinges.
+If ok, fix the remaining screws of the hinges into the frame through hinges.

-If there is resistance or door isn’t hanging correctly, try loosening the screws slightly.
+If there is resistance or the door isn’t hanging correctly, try loosening the screws slightly.
 If the door seems to be sticking at a point, it may need to be removed to trimmed, planed or sanded to resolve the issue.

 Step 6 – Do justice to the door

-Door furniture is a great way to upgrade any door and good way to refresh your home interior.
+Door furniture is a great way to upgrade any door and a good way to refresh your home interior.
 Whichever style you like, Hiatt Hardware has a great range of 10-year guarantee door handles and accessories to suit any interior door, along with a huge range of door hooks, door bolts and door stops.